Clever/ecs-rollover/README.md

   3. De-registers the instance and waits for it to be inactive
   4. Wait for tasks to be rescheduled on other instances and in `steady state`
   5. If service has an ELB, it will detach the old container instance
-  6. ssh into the instance and `docker stop` each container
+  6. Use the EC2 Run Command API to `docker stop` each container
     * Uses the configurable stop timeout
   7. Stop & terminate the instance